mortenjust/androidtool-mac/README.md

 ## Plain old screenshots
 <img src="https://raw.githubusercontent.com/mortenjust/androidtool-mac/master/Demos/dualscreenshot.gif" width=300>

-You can take screenshots of one or all devices connected to your mac - in one click, or by pressing cmd-shift-S
+Take screenshots of one or all devices connected to your mac - in one click, or by pressing cmd-shift-S

 ## Your own scripts
 <img src="https://raw.githubusercontent.com/mortenjust/androidtool-mac/master/Demos/scriptsfolder.gif" width=300>

-You can add your own perfect bash shell scripts to the scripts folder and execute them on a single device, or all devices connected to your Mac.
+Add your own perfect bash shell scripts to the scripts folder and execute them on a single device, or all devices connected to your Mac.
 See the example script in the scripts folder how to target a the user-selected device.